TrainlineTrainline is Europe’s Nº 1 destination for train and bus tickets*

 On average, you can expect the journey from London to Edinburgh by train to take around 5 hours and 29 minutes.
 If you want to get to Edinburgh as quickly as possible, it can take as little as 4 hours and 10 minutes on the fastest services.
 With around 53 direct trains running on this route every day, you can sit back and enjoy the journey as you don’t need to make any changes.

 When traveling on this route, you’ll board a train at London Kings Cross station operated by either London North Eastern Railway (LNER), Avanti West Coast or Lumo.
-Also, if you want to maximize your time, you could take the Caledonian Sleeper night train from Edinburgh to London.
+Also, if you want to maximize your time, you could take the Caledonian Sleeper night train (listed as one of the best night trains to take from London!) from Edinburgh to London.
 No matter who you travel with, you’ll enjoy onboard amenities such as comfortable seating and free WiFi.
 In just over 4 hours, you’ll travel across the country, hop over the Scottish border and arrive at Edinburgh Waverley station.

 Once you’ve stepped off the train, you will find yourself in the bustling center of the Scottish capital.
 From here, you can walk to some of Scotland’s most famous landmarks, such as Edinburgh Castle, Arthur’s Seat and the National Museum of Scotland.
-If you’d like to see more of Scotland, check out our guide to the best day trips from Edinburgh, as well as how to get from Edinburgh to the Highlands.
+If you’d like to see more of Scotland, check out our guide to the best day trips from Edinburgh, where to see the Scottish filming locations of Game of Thrones and how to get from Edinburgh to the Highlands.

 If you’d like to save money on your train tickets, try traveling at Off-Peak times, as tickets tend to be cheaper than busier Peak times.
 Also, if you’d like to save even more money, try booking an Advance ticket, as they are usually cheaper than booking tickets on the day of travel.